PavanNagaSaiG/Machine-Learning-/README.md

 ### Machine_learning_Coursework_Repo: Assignment-2

 Assignament-2 is done by using Pycharm IDE.
-This assignment mainly concentrates pattern programs by using if-statements and else-if statements.
-It also gives a glance of removing the even nu,bers from the list.
-By using functions like type,
+This assignment mainly concentrates on pattern programs by using if-statements and else-if statements.
+It also gives a glance at removing the even numbers from the list.
+By using functions like type(), islower (),isupper() we can get the type of element in a list, and islower() is used to count the number of lowercase characters in a text, isupper() is used to count the number of uppercase characters in a text.

 ## Document and Video Of Assignment-2
 [Assignment-2 Document](https://docs.google.com/document/d/1SgR9WaQIftH315WNwDV_MT4ipSBszprH/edit?usp=sharing&ouid=115541669927085277449&rtpof=true&sd=true)